fwhezfwhez/goroutine/README.md

 To get well divided, `goroutine` is described  as golang official object, and `[goroutine]` is described for this repo.

 ## Declaration
-[goroutine] is not redesign another goroutine.
+[goroutine] is not redesigning another goroutine.
 It's just a wrap to make goroutine perform better in group team.

 ## Why do I design goroutine, rather than using `go func(){}()`?
 Golang basically supports goroutine and it's easy to use , like `go handler()`.